domvm/domvm/README.md

 // redraw view model
 vm.redraw();
 ```
+---

-If you prefer to explicitly pass the data to the view rather than relying
+If you prefer to explicitly pass data to the view rather than relying
 on `people` to be closured, you can pass it through to `render()` during
-both inital creation and `redraw()` calls:
+inital creation and `redraw()` calls:

 ```js
 // a list of people